Online inquiry

 Another potential application of synthetic mRNA is the development of therapeutics for various diseases.
 Synthetic mRNA therapeutics work by delivering mRNA into cells, where it is translated into proteins that can replace, edit, or modulate the function of defective or missing genes.
 Synthetic mRNA therapeutics have several advantages over conventional gene therapy, such as higher specificity, lower immunogenicity, and reversibility.

 One of the most promising areas of synthetic mRNA therapeutics is cancer treatment.
 Synthetic mRNA can be used to express tumor antigens, immune modulators, or gene-editing enzymes that can target and eliminate cancer cells.
-For example, BioNTech has developed a personalized cancer vaccine that uses synthetic mRNA to encode neoantigens, which are unique mutations found in each patient's tumor.
+For example, a personalized cancer vaccine has been developed that uses synthetic mRNA to encode neoantigens, which are unique mutations found in each patient's tumor.
 The synthetic mRNA vaccine can elicit a strong and specific immune response against the tumor and has shown promising results in clinical trials for melanoma and other cancers.

 Another promising area of synthetic mRNA therapeutics is rare genetic diseases.
 Synthetic mRNA can be used to express functional proteins that are deficient or mutated in patients with inherited disorders.
 For example, Translate Bio has developed a synthetic mRNA therapy for cystic fibrosis, a disease caused by mutations in the CFTR gene that affect the function of the lungs and other organs.
 Synthetic mRNA therapy can deliver normal CFTR mRNA into the lung cells, where it is translated into functional CFTR protein that can restore normal fluid balance and mucus clearance.
 The synthetic mRNA therapy has shown positive results in preclinical studies and is currently in phase 1/2 clinical trials.